abars/AnimeFaceGenerator/README.md

 # Download dataset

-Download animeface-character-dataset and put in the same folder.
+Download animeface-character-dataset (14490 images) and put in the same folder.

 http://www.nurs.or.jp/~nagadomi/animeface-character-dataset/README.html